 This report provides information on the export certification requirements of the Government of Costa Rica.
-This report supplements Costa Rica's Food and Agricultural Import Regulations and Standards (FAIRS) 2017 report.
+This report supplements Costa Rica's Food and Agricultural Import Regulations and Standards (FAIRS) 2019 report.
+Sections I and III were updated.

 Disclaimer: This report was prepared by the USDA/Foreign Agricultural Service in San José, Costa Rica for U.S. exporters of domestic food and agricultural products.
 While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies is not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
-FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
+Final import approval of any product is subject to the importing country's rules and regulations as interpreted by border officials at the time of product entry.